 When is Big Basin Redwoods State Park open?

 Big Basin is open for limited day-use access from 8:30 a.m. to sunset.
-Reservations are required.
+Reservations are encouraged and guarantee access.
 Check availability.

-Why are reservations being required at Big Basin Redwoods State Park?
+Why are reservations offered and encouraged at Big Basin Redwoods State Park?

-The implementation of a reservation system will allow the public to return to Big Basin for the first time since the CZU Lightning Complex Fire engulfed the park in flames in August 2020.
-Permits are necessary to:
+The implementation of a reservation system allows the public to return to Big Basin for the first time since the CZU Lightning Complex Fire engulfed the park in flames in August 2020.
+Reservations are necessary to:

 1. Ensure visitor safety in the limited areas where public access is available.